ngardiner/proxmox_vswrouter/README.md

 # Proxmox vSWRouter
 A Virtual Router for Proxmox suitable for creating lab networks easily via a web interface.

+Project Aim:
+   * Provide a _lightweight_ router instance for Proxmox installs - no need for firmware or interfacing with a proprietary router solution.
+   * Model functionality on the VMWare Workstation VMNet functionality - allow easy spinning up of networks, primarily for lab testing, but with richer functionality and a web interface.

 ## Introduction
 The purpose of this project is to put together a particular network pattern useful for quickly spinning up and down virtual networks using more than one Proxmox host.
 This is to hopefully provide a similar ease of use to VMWare VMNet interfaces in VMWare workstation, but without the limitations.